Illustration of a person looking distressed and resting their head on their forearms. © Recipes for Wellbeing

 A series of tips to avoid burnout.

-Do you think you might be nearning burnout?
+Do you think you might be nearing burnout?
 How do you know if you are?
 How can you find out what are the causes and conditions of your burnout?
 And what can you do to avoid it?

-First and foremost, let’s define burnout: according to MindTools’ article “Avoiding burnout”, burnout “is a mixture of professional exhaustion, and disillusionment with other people, the organization, or the career, over the long term.”
+First and foremost, let’s define burnout: according to MindTools’ article “Avoiding burnout”, burnout “is a mixture of professional exhaustion, and disillusionment with other people, the organisation, or the career, over the long term.”
 It is important to notice that whilst anyone can become exhausted, burnout mostly strikes with people who are highly committed to their work – that’s why so many changemakers are experiencing burnout.

 Our recipe “Burnout and wellbeing scale” offers a questionnaire you can take to assess your level of burnout and wellbeing.
 It is particularly useful to identify the main symptoms of burnout you might be experiencing, from low energy to a loss of interest in your work.
 But being aware of the symptoms is not enough, you need to go deeper to identify the root causes and conditions of your burnout.
 That’s why we also invite you to check out our recipes “6 causes of burnout” and “The wheel of burnout”.
 Only at that point can you move onto exploring different strategies to help you avoid, or cope with, burnout.